uelsaigh/n8n_sms_bot/README.md

 * **Communication:** Twilio API (SMS)
 * **CRM:** Airtable
 * **Security:** Configured SSL/TLS for secure DB transactions.

-## 🚀 How it Works (Technical Deep Dive)
-1. **Intake:** Twilio sends a webhook payload to n8n containing the message body and sender ID.
-2. **Persistence:** The system queries Postgres to retrieve the last 10 messages of context.
-3. **Reasoning:** OpenAI evaluates the input against 4 mandatory fields: **Service Type, Address, Urgency, and Specific Details.**
-4. **Verification:** The AI provides a summary to the user and asks for a "Confirmation."
-5. **Closure:** Upon confirmation, the system triggers a final CRM update and an instant Lead Alert email with a "Click-to-Call" button.

 ## 🚀 Key Technical Features
 * **Atomic Logging:** Every message (Human and AI) is logged to Postgres with a unique Session ID.